Code-401-Midterm/Reposit/RepositAPI/README.md

 # RepositAPI
-The RepositAPI primarily serves a list of code snippets from the RepositAPI database.
-The API also supports POST requests to create new Snippets and new Authors.
-For more info, please visit the [docs](https://repositapi.azurewebsites.net/swagger).
+The RepositAPI serves a list of code snippets from the RepositAPI database via GET request.
+It also supports POST requests for creating new Snippet and Author entities.

+For more info, please visit the [swagger documentation](). **NOTE - this documentation is no longer accessible because we no longer maintain or host Reposit**

 ## Main Endpoint
 https://repositapi.azurewebsites.net/api